 At the international level, the International Court of Arbitration for Sports (CAS) has exclusive jurisdiction in considering doping cases during sports.
 Athletes can appeal CAS decisions to an appeals court for further review.
-However, its jurisdiction does not extend to criminal cases; in such cases, CAS either proceeds without considering the criminal aspect or halts proceedings until a final judgment is issued.70
+However, its jurisdiction does not extend ibid, art 34.

-68 Federal Decree-Law no 30 of 2021 (n 56) art 48.
+Federal Decree-Law no 30 of 2021 (n 56) art 48.